heiemooa/emooa/docs/ui/image.en-US.md

 ## Examples

 <code src="../../packages/ui/examples/image/basic.tsx">Basic</code>
-<code src="../../packages/ui/examples/image/delay.tsx" description="When loading a large image, placeholders will be loaded after a certain time.">Lazy loading placeholder</code>
+<code src="../../packages/ui/examples/image/delay.tsx" description="By setting `delay`, the delayed placeholder is enabled by default.
+When loading a large image, the placeholder will be loaded after a certain time.">Lazy loading placeholder</code>
-<code src="../../packages/ui/examples/image/placeholder.tsx" description="Use custom placeholders and do not load placeholders.">Placeholder</code>
+<code src="../../packages/ui/examples/image/placeholder.tsx" description="By default, the loading effect is not displayed.
+You can display the default loading effect by setting `placeholder=true`.
+Supports custom placeholders.">Placeholder</code>
-<code src="../../packages/ui/examples/image/process.tsx" description="Asynchronously observe the intersection changes between the target element and the ancestor element or the top-level document viewport to determine the loading timing.">Lazy loading of boundary configuration</code>
+<code src="../../packages/ui/examples/image/process.tsx" description="Setting `lazy` can enable lazy loading, and the image will not be loaded until it appears in the viewport.
+The `lazy` attribute is implemented based on the `IntersectionObserver API`.
+Supports asynchronous observation of intersection changes between target elements and ancestor elements or top-level document viewports to determine loading timing.">Lazy loading of boundary configuration</code>
-<code src="../../packages/ui/examples/image/error.tsx" description="Load failed to display image placeholder.">Fault tolerant</code>
+<code src="../../packages/ui/examples/image/error.tsx" description="If loading fails, the image failure placeholder is displayed.
+Supports setting `error` to customize the error placeholder.">Fault tolerant</code>